-It uses a 6 by 6 square grid to replace the plaintext by pairs of letters among A, D, F, G, V and X. Then a permutation of ciphertext letters is done.
+It uses a 6 by 6 square grid to replace the plaintext by pairs of letters among A, D, F, G, V, and X. Then a permutation of ciphertext letters are done.

-This basically uses column transpositions.
+This basically uses columnar transpositions.
 It was created by A.M Scott.

 Alphabetic disordering cipher